Contact Susan

 • Get front and back covers designed with copy.

-• Proofreader usually does another pass before presenting the manuscript to the printer.
+• Proofreader usually does another pass before presenting the manuscript to the printer and revisions are made by editor.

 • Get draft typeset.